 Photos by Luke Thomas.

-In the past four years, she has worked for county public defenders' offices, litigated civil rights issues in federal court, and authored a successful brief to the United States Supreme Court concerning a publisher's free speech right to communicate with county jail inmates.
+In the past five years, she has worked for county public defenders' offices, litigated civil rights issues in federal court, and authored a successful brief to the United States Supreme Court concerning a publisher's free speech right to communicate with county jail inmates.
 She researches and writes legal briefs and appeals for other attorneys.

 She can be reached at email@example.com.